egig/drafterbit/docs/theme.md

 ## Theme

-Current only one default theme available which named "penabulu".
+Currently only one default theme available which named "penabulu".
 However, you can create your own theme.

 The easiest way to create your own theme is